xando/pyarrow-bigquery/README.md

 bq.write_table(table, 'gcp_project.dataset.table')
 ```

-**Write in Batches (Smaller Chunks)**
+**Write in Batches**

-If you need to write data in smaller chunks, you can use the `bq.writer` method with the `schema` parameter to define the table structure.
+If you need to write data in smaller chunks, use the `bq.writer` method with the `schema` parameter to define the table structure.

 ```python
 import pyarrow as pa